2023 Most Popular Psychology Bachelor's Degree Schools in Hawaii

 Read full report on Psychology at Brigham Young University - Hawaii

-Out of the 5 schools in Hawaii that were part of this year’s ranking, Chaminade University of Honolulu landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Chaminade University of Honolulu is a great place for psychology students working on their bachelor’s degree.
 Chaminade University of Honolulu is a small private not-for-profit school located in the large city of Honolulu.

 About 74% of the students majoring in psychology at the school are women while 26% are male.